FAIR Buyer Guidance

 Question 1: What is this appraisal for?

-The single most important question determines everything that follows: valuation basis, report structure, and which appraiser is the right fit.
+This question determines everything that follows: value basis, report structure, and appraiser fit.

 • Insurance coverage or claims — requires replacement-value framing with condition documentation and scheduling-ready formatting.